Essays, Stories, Adventures, Dreams

 Because establishing and maintaining trees intended for the whole community must fall on the shoulders of a limited cadre of individuals who make it happen, the story of growth into maturity is only written over several years.
 In the interim, the would-be village trees go through seedling, sapling, and juvenile stages; while being threatened by desiccation through drought, disease and insect attack, predation of its branches by roaming goats, sheep, or other animals, and disfiguration by vandals.
 Any tree planted in a public place is subject to perturbations but in the African milieu, the risks and hazards are more numerous and more compelling than meet the eye.

-Very few mature trees are present in some arid countries.
+Very few mature trees are present in some arid lands.
 In some countries like Namibia and South Africa, there are road signs announcing to motorists that there is a roadside tree a mile ahead.
 In some cases, the road signs also show a tree and a picnic bench.
 Not exactly village shade, but a welcome public shade that is heavily used.